-A recent industry report has highlighted the increase in compromised business email accounts and the risk this can pose to organizations through targeted spear phishing.
+A recent industry report has highlighted the increase in compromised business email accounts and the risk this can pose to organisations through targeted spear phishing.
 (Read the full report).

-A compromised business email account is dangerous because it lets unauthorized users launch spear phishing attacks from within an organization, tailoring them specifically after researching the contents of the compromised mailbox.
+A compromised business email account is dangerous because it lets unauthorised users launch spear phishing attacks from within an organisation, tailoring them specifically after researching the contents of the compromised mailbox.
 As well as phishing, attackers can use the mailbox to set up fraudulent financial transactions and steal business-critical information.

 Somewhat ironically, email accounts can themselves be compromised through phishing in the first place.
 By impersonating trusted parties in email messages, attackers hope to get the target to hand over sensitive information like their email password.
 What this means is that one way to protect against spear phishing is to prevent the initial phishing attack and subsequent compromise.